davidspiegelman/json-service/README.md

 # json-service
 An automator workflow that acts as a system-wide text selection service in macOS.
 This will allow you to save any text selection and save it as a json file.
-If `jq` is installed (optional), the json will automatically be validated  prior to saving.
+The json will automatically be validated  prior to saving.
 It appears in the Services menu as **Selection to json file**.
+## Requirements
+jq must be installed in /usr/locl/bin
+To use homebrew to install, type `brew install jq`
 ## Usage
 1. Select any text representing a json
 2. Choose **Selection to json file** from the **Services** menu